nickzoic/nick.zoic.org/art/javascript-closures-in-jquery/index.md

 uses closures as a way of never actually having to traverse the DOM.
 It is easy, fast, works well within the Chrome debugger and reduces your reliance on jQuery (etc).

+## UPDATE

+More on this at [The Emperor's New Closure: Functional Programming in Javascript](../the-emperors-new-closure-functional-programming-in-javascript/)